patonlab/wSterimol/README.md

-# wSterimol

-wSterimol is an automated computational workflow which computes multidimensional [Sterimol](http://doi.org/10.1021/bk-1984-0255.ch016) parameters.
-For flexible molecules or substituents, the program will generate & optimize a conformational ensemble, and produce Boltzmann-weighted Sterimol parameters.
-It has been developed as a [PyMol](https://pymol.org/2) plugin.

 ```
                    ____ ______ ____ ___   ____ __  ___ ____   __
           _    __ / __//_  __// __// _ \ /  _//  |/  // __ \ / /